ReadingAndThinking.com

 25. The Pyramid Principle by Barbara Minto

-Pyramid trains expressers: pay attention to and tap the audience's intentions, needs, interests, concerns, interests, and excitements, figure out what to say and how to say it, and master the standard structure and actions of expression.
+Pyramid trainers expressers: pay attention to and tap the audience's intentions, needs, interests, concerns, interests, and excitements; figure out what to say and how to say it; and master the standard structure and actions of expression.

-The pyramid helps to achieve the purpose of communication: the focus is prominent, the thinking is clear, and the primary and secondary are clearly defined so that the audience is interested, understanding, acceptable, and rememberable.
+The pyramid helps to achieve the purpose of communication: the focus is prominent, the thinking is clear, and the primary and secondary ideas are clearly defined so that the audience is interested, understanding, and accepting, and memorable.

 The specific method of building the pyramid: top-down expression, bottom-up thinking, vertical question answering/summarization, horizontal classification, grouping/deductive induction, preface to tell stories, and title to refine the essence of thought.